 Garmin surprises us today with the presentation of a new model.
 And it does so not because of its performance or new features, but quite the opposite.
 You probably need to get back on track, because Garmin has indeed fallen back on the model number.
 And the fact is that last year we already had the Garmin Forerunner 35 among us and now they have decided to introduce the Forerunner 30... strange, I know.
 And no, I haven't rescued an article from a year ago, it's a "new" product even if it seems to be exactly the same.

 So... if it's the same as last year's and it's called something else... what's the difference?
 Good question.
 The FR30 starts from FR35 Garmin has decided to reduce its performance even further and, in turn, reduce the price.

 Differences between Garmin Forerunner 30 and Forerunner 35

-Contrary to what usually happens in these cases where I specify what the base model is and what is added to it, today's case is quite the opposite.
-The Forerunner 30 is the "lite" version of a watch that does not have many features in itself.
-That is, as if we took the sugar out of a Diet Coke...
+Contrary to what usually happens in these cases in which I specify what the base model is and what is added on top of it, today's case is quite the opposite.
+The Forerunner 30 is the "lite" version of a watch that already does not have many features.
+That is, as if we remove the sugar from a Diet Coke...